Web Design And Follow Footer Links

 Then John seems to contradict his above statement when asked by a different Web Designer if it’s OK to follow a branded link on the sites they design (the Web Designer offers design and low-cost hosting)

 If this is something that is provided in exchange for maybe a lower cost hosting, then that could be considered an exchanged link and an unnatural link.
 Its something the WebSpam Team might take action on.
 If you’ve just been adding these links across the board for all these websites and essentially this is not something that the Webmaster naturally places on their website then that could be problematic in the same sense that if these are PageRank passing links then that PageRank might be seen as kind of passing unnaturally.
 If you do that and you have a nofollow attached to the link then that’s absolutely no problem…

 So, really making sure its something where when someone from the WebSpam Team looks at that then we say, “OK, its clear that the Webmaster wanted this link there on their own and they’re OK with this link being there so that this is visible as a natural link on those pages”

 Actually its not a contradiction.
 All along John has been referring to paid, forced and keyword rich links.
 Google will only take action on footer links if they target keywords and if they perceive the links to be paid for or part of a package deal, or forced upon the Webmaster.
-The WebSpam Team would use there own discretion when determining whether the link has been placed naturally or unnatural.
-If they detect that all your backlinks, or the majority come from footers they will perceive those links as been a requirement and part of your package.
+The WebSpam Team would use their own discretion when determining whether the link has been placed naturally or unnatural.
+If they detect that all your backlinks or the majority come from footers they will perceive those links as being a requirement and part of your package.